CycleIQ/bldc/lispBM/README.md

 This event is sent when custom app data is sent from VESC Tool or other connected devices.
 This works using all communication ports including USB, UART and CAN-bus.

 **event-shutdown**
-This event is sent when the ESC is about to shut down.
+This event is sent when the VESC is about to shut down.
 Note that this event currently only works on hardware with a power switch.
 If that is not the case you could try to, for example, monitor the input voltage and simulate this event when it drops below a set level.

 **event-icu-width**
 This event is sent when the input capture unit captures a pulse.
 Both the pulse width and the period of the last pulse are provided.